Warnings for Cymbalta

 Severe Renal Impairment

-Avoid use in patients with severe renal impairment, GFR <30 mL/min.
-Increased plasma concentration of CYMBALTA, and especially of its metabolites, occur in patients with end-stage renal disease (requiring dialysis) [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].
+Avoid use in patients with severe renal impairment, GFR <30 mL/minute.
+Increased plasma concentration of CYMBALTA, and especially of its metabolites, occurred in patients with end-stage renal disease (requiring dialysis) [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

 Glycemic Control In Patients With Diabetes

-As observed in DPNP trials, CYMBALTA treatment worsens glycemic control in some patients with diabetes.
-In three clinical trials of CYMBALTA for the management of neuropathic pain associated with diabetic peripheral neuropathy, the mean duration of diabetes was approximately 12 years, the mean baseline fasting blood glucose was 176 mg/dL, and the mean baseline hemoglobin A1c (HbA1c) was 7.8%.
+As observed in DPNP trials, CYMBALTA treatment worsened glycemic control in some patients with diabetes.
+In three clinical trials of CYMBALTA for the management of neuropathic pain associated with diabetic peripheral neuropathy [see Clinical Studies], the mean duration of diabetes was approximately 12 years, the mean baseline fasting blood glucose was 176 mg/dL, and the mean baseline hemoglobin A1c (HbA1c) was 7.8%.
 In the 12-week acute treatment phase of these studies, CYMBALTA was associated with a small increase in mean fasting blood glucose as compared to placebo.
 In the extension phase of these studies, which lasted up to 52 weeks, mean fasting blood glucose increased by 12 mg/dL in the CYMBALTA group and decreased by 11.5 mg/dL in the routine care group.
-HbA1c increased by 0.5% in the CYMBALTA and by 0.2% in the routine care groups.
+HbA1c increased by 0.5% in the CYMBALTA group and by 0.2% in the routine care group.

 Urinary Hesitation And Retention